dflay/NMR-DAQ/README.md

    A Graphical User Interface (GUI) has been developed to run the system.
 The user may input by hand the desired FPGA timing, function generator and ADC information, or load configurations previously saved.
-   The latter is done by clicking on the "Import Configuration..." button, which opens up a new window; in this window, there are entry fields for all needed input files.
-Here, the user may write in the "full" path to the file, or click the button next to the input field labeled "Choose file...".
+   The latter is done by clicking on the **Import Configuration...** button, which opens up a new window; in this window, there are entry fields for all needed input files.
+Here, the user may write in the *full* path to the file, or click the button next to the input field labeled **Choose file...**.
 Clicking this button will open a third window, from which the user may make a selection.
-Once the file has been specified, clicking "Load Data" will load the data into the GUI.
-Clicking "Apply Configuration" will write the data in the GUI to the appropriate locations (in `~/input/configs/files/`).
-To run the DAQ, click "Run"; this will symbolically link all generated input files to the proper location (`~/input/`) and run the C code via a bash script (`./run_nmr.sh`).
+Once the file has been specified, clicking **Load Data** will load the data into the GUI.
+Clicking **Apply Configuration** will write the data in the GUI to the appropriate locations (in `~/input/configs/files/`).
+To run the DAQ, click **Run**; this will symbolically link all generated input files to the proper location (`~/input/`) and run the C code via a bash script (`./run_nmr.sh`).